SandeshChinchole/Hermes/README.md

 # Hermes
+Hermes is a smart Point of Sales system.
 This is a project for Computer Science Project course.
-Hermes is a smart Point of Sales system